-- Experience: Dr Stocker has had a distinguished career in pharmaceutical research and extensive experience in management of research and development, and its commercialisation including in his role subsequently as chief scientist for the Commonwealth of Australia (1996-1999). - Directorships of other listed companies current: Chairman, Sigma Pharmaceuticals Ltd (since 2005); director, Circadian Technologies Ltd (since 1996) and Nufarm Limited (since 1998). - Directorships of listed companies past three years: Chairman, Sigma Company Ltd (1998-2005); director, Cambridge Antibody Technology Group plc (1995-2006). - Other: Current: Principal, Foursight Associates Pty Ltd. Former: Chairman, Grape and Wine Research and Development Corporation (1997-2004).
+- Experience: Dr Stocker has had a distinguished career in pharmaceutical research and extensive experience in management of research and development, and its commercialisation including in his roles as Chief Executive of CSIRO (1990-1995) and subsequently as chief scientist for the Commonwealth of Australia (1996-1999). - Directorships of other listed companies current: Chairman, Sigma Pharmaceuticals Ltd (since 2005); director, Circadian Technologies Ltd (since 1996) and Nufarm Limited (since 1998). - Directorships of listed companies past three years: Chairman, Sigma Company Ltd (1998-2005); director, Cambridge Antibody Technology Group plc (1995-2006). - Other: Current: Principal, Foursight Associates Pty Ltd. Former: Chairman, Grape and Wine Research and Development Corporation (1997-2004).